 With the dry season still holding up strong till March in West Africa and Winter in the northern hemisphere also doing its thing for a few more weeks, you know what that means for skin, especially black skin.
-Dry skins, cracked feet and chapped lips.
+Dry skin, cracked feet, and chapped lips.
 Skins, you could hide with clothes and feet with shoes and socks but for your lips, how are you gonna hide that?
+Remedy for Chapped Lips

 If you have been in the habit of ignoring your lips’ cry out for moisture, this is the very season they pay you back.
-In actuality, chapped lips go beyond winter, harmattan and dry seasons and could be as a result of a wrong cosmetic product or the harsh rays from the sun.
+In actuality, chapped lips go beyond winter, harmattan, and dry seasons and could be due to a wrong cosmetic product or the harsh rays from the sun.
 Another common cause of peeled lips is dehydration!

 Here are 6 DIY natural remedies that will help you repair chapped lips…